 The West Indian Day Parade and carnival, the culmination of New York Caribbean Carnival Week, is consistently one of the best things to do over the summer.
 The event draws close to two million people, so, yeah, you could consider this the most exciting Labor Day Parade NYC has to offer.
-Instead of spending your day off at one of New York's beaches, consider immersing yourself in rich Caribbean culture and heritage.
+Spend Saturday and Sunday milking what's left of summer at one of New York's beaches, then use Monday to fully immerse yourself in rich Caribbean culture and heritage.
 It’s bound to be one of the best summer parties in New York this year.

 RECOMMENDED: Full guide to Labor Day weekend